The Ritz-Carlton Hotel Company: Decline of the first Ritz-Carlton chain

 The Philadelphia location was converted to an office building after only a few years in operation.
-The Atlantic City hotel was sold to Schine Hotels in the late 1940s, and later Sheraton Hotels in 1959.
+The Atlantic City hotel was sold to Schine Hotels in the late 1940s, and later to Sheraton Hotels in 1959.
 The New York hotel was demolished in 1951, leaving only the Boston location.
 Edward Wyner died of a heart attack on December 5, 1961.
-His six sons tried to continue operation of the Boston hotel, but were unable to overcome difficulties, and decided to sell.
+His six sons tried to continue the operation of the Boston hotel, but were unable to overcome difficulties, and decided to sell.

 The Blakeley years: 1964–1983

 The unpaid interest on the bonds dissuaded many from trying to buy the hotel.
 But Cabot, Cabot & Forbes principal Gerald F. Blakeley Jr. was interested.
 After more than a year of legal work, Hale and Dorr succeeded at clearing the bond obligations, and in October 1964 Blakeley and associates Paul Hellmuth and Charles Spaulding acquired the Ritz-Carlton Boston for $5.8 million.

 "Out of the 20 years I owned it, it made money three years.
 The other years it broke even, but from a public relations standpoint for CC&F, it was a tremendous asset," said Blakeley, who constructed a 19-story addition to the hotel in 1981, which included more function space, 80 more guest rooms, and 52 condominiums.

 In the late 1960s Blakeley obtained the rights to the Ritz-Carlton name in North America (with the exception of Montreal and New York).
 In June 1978, Blakeley was awarded the rights and privileges of the Ritz-Carlton trademark in the United States and was given a US Service Mark Registration.

 In the 1970s, the Ritz-Carlton name was licensed to the builders of a new hotel in Chicago.
 The Ritz-Carlton Chicago opened in 1975 in a tower atop Water Tower Place.
 It joined the Four Seasons Hotels & Resorts chain in 1977, as there was no Ritz-Carlton chain at the time.
 Confusingly, it remained part of Four Seasons for decades, marketed as "The Ritz-Carlton Chicago (A Four Seasons Hotel)".
 It had no association with the modern Ritz-Carlton chain, though it used the name and the iconic logo.
 The property was sold in 2013 and left Four Seasons, joining the modern Ritz-Carlton chain as a franchise on August 1, 2015.

-In 1982, Blakely licensed the name to hotelier John B. Coleman for two hotels he was renovating, The Fairfax in Washington, D.C. and the Navarro in New York City.
-Coleman renamed them The Ritz-Carlton Washington D.C. and The Ritz-Carlton New York in April 1982.
+In 1982, Blakely licensed the name to hotelier John B. Coleman for two hotels he was renovating, The Fairfax in Washington, D.C., and the Navarro in New York City.
+Coleman renamed them The Ritz-Carlton Washington, D.C., and The Ritz-Carlton New York in April 1982.
 Coleman paid Blakely a fee of 1.5 percent of each hotel's annual gross revenue for use of the name.
 The two hotels eventually joined the modern chain that would be founded a few years later.